DinkinsX/DinkinsX/README.md

-- 👋 Hi, I’m @DinkinsX.
-Cyber programmer from Russia Federation
+- 👋 Hi, I’m @DinkinsX. Сybersecurity programmer from Russia Federation

 <!---
 DinkinsX/DinkinsX is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.